Cassette tape: Tape types

 In 1968, DuPont, the inventor of a chromium dioxide (CrO_{2}) manufacturing process, began commercialization of CrO_{2} media.
-The first CrO_{2} cassette was introduced in 1970 by Advent, and later strongly backed by BASF, the inventor and longtime manufacturer of magnetic recording tape.
+The first CrO_{2} cassette was introduced in 1970 by Advent, and later strongly backed by BASF, the inventor and long-time manufacturer of magnetic recording tape.
 Next, coatings using magnetite (Fe_{3}O_{4}) such as TDK's Audua were produced in an attempt to approach or exceed the sound quality of vinyl records.
 Cobalt-adsorbed iron oxide (Avilyn) was introduced by TDK in 1974 and proved very successful.
 "Type IV" tapes using pure metal particles (as opposed to oxide formulations) were introduced in 1979 by 3M under the trade name Metafine.
 The tape coating on most cassettes sold as of 2024 are either "normal" or "chrome" consists of ferric oxide and cobalt mixed in varying ratios (and using various processes); there are very few cassettes on the market that use a pure (CrO_{2}) coating.

 Simple voice recorders and earlier cassette decks are designed to work with standard ferric formulations.
 Newer tape decks usually are built with switches and later detectors for the different bias and equalization requirements for higher grade tapes.
 The most common are iron oxide tapes (as defined by the IEC 60094 standard).

 Notches on top of the cassette shell indicate the type of tape.
-Type I cassettes have only write-protect notches, Type II have an additional pair next to the write protection ones, and Type IV (metal) have a third set near the middle of the top of the cassette shell.
+Type I cassettes have only write-protect notches, Type II has an additional pair next to the write protection ones, and Type IV (metal) have a third set near the middle of the top of the cassette shell.
 These allow later cassette decks to detect the tape type automatically and select the proper bias and equalization.